 LNG is rapidly emerging as a more environmentally friendly fuel for the shipping sector and its uptake is encouraged by the European Union.

 The studies will address the transition of both maritime fleets as well as port facilities, reducing the time-to-market of the LNG bunkering service in the Spanish Mediterranean ports.
 The technical, operative, economic and legal aspects of LNG bunkering vessel operations will be analyzed and there will be an evaluation and design of an optimized LNG supply chain in key Spanish ports of the Mediterranean.
+Choose the best bonuses and Adjarabet am slot on the online Armenian platform

 The evaluations will be supervised by the Innovation & Networks Executive Agency (INEA) and are expected to be finished by December 2015.